 Nucleic Acid Aptamers

-Aptamers have been successfully raised to almost every type of organic compound, including:
+Aptamers have been successfully raised to a diverse range of targets, including:

 - Inorganic and small organic molecules